 Saint Minver Caravan Holidays is an amazing accommodation that combines the great outdoors with all the home comforts you could need.
 The caravan has a beautiful homely interior with a comfy lounge and flat screen, as well as a fully equipped kitchen.
 With free WIFI on site, a swimming pool , evening entertainment and activities from mini golf to bingo, there’s so much to keep you entertained throughout your stay at Saint Minver’s.

 Kerryanna Country House B&B

-Kerryanna Country House B&B is in a picturesque location, nearby to Mevagissey Harbour and Cornwall’s most famous attraction -The Eden Project.
+Kerryanna Country House B&B is in a picturesque location, nearby to Mevagissey Harbour, where there are lots of great things to do, and Cornwall’s most famous attraction -The Eden Project.
 As well as being amazingly located, it’s filled with great facilities featuring a sun terrace, flat screen, and free shuttle service.

 Tremarne Hotel is a beautiful and high quality accommodation.
 There is an amazing dinner menu in their bar and lounge, catering to special food needs and offering gorgeous cuisine.
 With amazing sea views, incredible comfort and the best food, Tremarne Hotel is one of those unforgettable accommodations.

 Best places to stay in Cornwall – Luxury

 Cornwall is known for its luxury accommodations, so best believe they live up to the five star standard!
 Spoil yourself with the selection of luxury accommodations boasting dreamy facilities, stunning scenery and top rated service.